Email me on [email protected] to get in touch

 AUTHOR

-Written by Tor Njamo, A Speaker for Spirit and Healer.
+Written by Tor Njamo, Psychic Medium and Healer.

 He holds space for healing, bringing forward messages from Spirit and helping others reawaken their Inner Senses.